darkn3to/dinner-problem/readme.md

 - `11001` corresponds to Manas, Charlie, and Harsh.
 - `11011` corresponds to Manas, Charlie, Abhinav, and Harsh.
-- `11101` corresponds to Manas, Charlie, Ayaan, and Harsh.
+- `11101` corresponds to Manas, Charlie, Aditya, and Harsh.

 These states are highlighted in the histogram of probabilities, indicating that they have a higher probability of being measured as a result of the quantum operations performed by our algorithm.
 This means that these combinations of friends are the most likely solutions to our problem, according to the rules we've defined.